jeffbass/imagezmq/README.rst

 | HTTP Streaming example | Maksym        | `@bigdaddymax <https://github.com/bigdaddymax>`_ |
 +------------------------+---------------+--------------------------------------------------+

-Helpful Forks of imagezmq
+Helpful Forks of imageZMQ
 =========================
-Some users have come up with Forks of **imagezmq** that I think will be helpful to others, either by using their code or reading their changed code.
-If you have developed a fork of **imagezmq** that demonstrates a concept that would be helpful to others, please open an issue describing your fork so we can have a discussion first rather than opening a pull request.
+Some users have come up with Forks of **imageZMQ** that I think will be helpful to others, either by using their code or reading their changed code.
+If you have developed a fork of **imageZMQ** that demonstrates a concept that would be helpful to others, please open an issue describing your fork so we can have a discussion first rather than opening a pull request.
 Thanks!